 2. M2C Cafe – Modern meets culture

-This cafe was a little tougher to find but thank goodness we did.
+This cafe was a little tougher to find during our cafe-hopping in Ho Chi Minh (Saigon), but thank goodness we eventually did.
 We were told that this cafe serves really amazing Vietnamese Coffee, apart from its other drinks offered.

 What I liked a lot about this cafe was its rustic, antique interior design.
 With low-lighting and unique choice of furniture and wall decorations, M2C Cafe was able to give a nostalgic feel of an old-school cafe.